 The broker will transfer the funds to the nominated bank account in the nominated currency

-Current Mid-Market Exchange Rate
+The Mid-Market Exchange Rate Or Interbank Rate

 The mid-market exchange rate is the true exchange rate between two currencies, the above shows the rate between GBP and EUR.
 This mid-market exchange rate is not accessible to you and I, it is reserved for transactions between and large corporations.